Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Valley Views from the Hilltop of SantarémValley Views from the Hilltop of Santarém

-Shortly, as the path snakes its way down the hilltop, it turns to the left, heading for the N114 and N365.
+Shortly, as the path snakes its way down the hilltop, it turns to the left, heading for the N114 and N365 below.
+While the photo shows a yellow arrow in the tree, this was all but gone our last time through.
+As long as you continue down the hill, you should be fine.

 Turn Left Here Towards the N114 on the Camino leaving Santarém, PortugalTurn Left Here Towards the N114

 This forest path was such a lovely start to the day.
-And then suddenly, the path drops down and crosses the highway, the N114, and immediately goes to the left and onto the N365, shown below.
+And then suddenly, the path drops down and crosses the highway, the N114, and immediately goes to the left and onto the cobblestone N365, shown below.
+Make sure you stay on the lower road once you join the street, where the bright coral-colored Chalet Santa Iria greets you (not pictured).

 Cross the Train Tracks on the Rua Alfageme de SantarémCross the Train Tracks on the Rua Alfageme de Santarém